Comparison Review: Fastpacking Shoes for Going a Little Faster and Further Than Usual

 - Balance of cushioning and resilience

-The sole is made of Continental rubber, which is famous for its tires.
-It provides tenacious grip even on wet terrain.
+The sole is made of rubber from Continental, a company famous for its tires, providing a strong grip even on wet terrain

-The outsole uses rubber developed for shoes by Continental, a famous car tire.
-Adidas' outdoor shoe line has recently been using this continental, and it's already a standard one.
-The sole pattern has a forward facing forward on the fore side and a rear facing backward on the heel side, and grips in both directions.
-It is quite adhesive rubber and has good grip, but due to its softness, it is slightly less durable.
+The outsole uses rubber developed specifically for shoes by Continental, a company famous for its car tires.
+Continental has been used in Adidas' recent outdoor shoe line, making it a staple.
+The sole pattern faces forward on the forefoot and backward on the heel, providing bidirectional grip.
+The rubber is quite sticky, providing good grip, but its softness makes it less durable

 - High cushioning